berdandy/gw2search/README.md

 # gw2search

-Search things in the gw2 api and shows their IDs.
-Like google, but for the whole game.
+Search things in the gw2 api and shows their IDs

 ## Supports: